ervivekumrao/EncryptTomcatConnectionPool/README.md

 # EncryptTomcatConnectionPool

+## How to use this Project in your Tomcat
+1. If you wish to encrypt only database password then use `tomcat-cp-encrypt-pass.jar` file from release.
+2. If you wish to encrypt both database username and password then use `tomcat-cp-encrypt-user.jar` file from release.
+3. If you wish to encrypt database username, password and JDBC URL then use `tomcat-cp-encrypt-url.jar` file from release.
+4. Encrypt original username, password and JDBC URL values.
+5. Replace encrypted values in your resource configuration as shown in `Choose Factory Based On Connection Pool Type` section.
+6. Copy `tomcat-cp-encrypt-***.jar` jar into tomcat's `apache-tomcat-9.0.96/lib/` directory.
+7. Selecting the appropriate JAR file is indeed critical for the proper functioning.
+If the `tomcat-cp-encrypt-url.jar` is placed into Tomcat's `lib` directory, it is designed to decrypt not just the password but also the username and JDBC URL at runtime.
+To avoid database connection failures, ensure that you place correct jar.
+For more details see section `Use Jar For Connection Pool`.
+8. Restart your Tomcat server.

 ## Features
 1. Supports both `Tomcat DBCP2 Connection Pool` and `Tomcat JDBC Connection Pool` resource encryption.
 2. Database `username`, `password` and JDBC `url` encryption supported.